StreakyFly/FlappyBirdPlus/README.md

  - fired bullet positions (only bullets they fired)

 Output:
- - rotation - rotate up or down
+ - rotation - rotate the weapon up or down or do nothing
- - fire, rotate or do nothing
+ - fire, reload or do nothing

 The agent should be rewarded when their bullet hits the player, and penalized when it hits them or another enemy.

-Reloading will not be done by AI, but can be coded to happen randomly, so it doesn't always use the entire magazine.
-There should also be random cooldowns here and there, so they don't constantly fire.
+Should there be random cooldowns here and there, so CloudSkimmers don't constantly fire?
+To be determined.

 <br/>

 Training the SkyDart AI agents: TBD

 <br/>

-Only after the entire game is complete! =>
-Training the Player AI agent:
+Training the Player AI agent (once the game is complete):

 Input:
  - player position, rotation, health & shield